gnu-octave/pkg-json/README.md

 For more information about the options `"ReplacementStyle"` and `"Prefix"`, see `matlab.lang.makeValidName`.

+If the value of the option `makeValidName` is false then names will not be changed by `matlab.lang.makeValidName` and the `"ReplacementStyle"` and `"Prefix"` options will be ignored.

 NOTE: Decoding and encoding JSON text is not guaranteed to reproduce the original text as some names may be changed by